Depression: Types Of Depressive Disorders, Treatment, And Support

 Seasonal affective disorder

 Seasonal affective disorder may be considered a seasonal form of depression that typically occurs in response to changes in weather and temperature.
-Symptoms usually begin in the fall and may last until the spring.
+Symptoms usually begin in the fall and may last until the spring, although it may occur during other seasons as well.
 This disorder is often associated with decreased exposure to sunlight.
 People with seasonal affective disorder may gain weight and experience challenges with energy levels and oversleeping.

 Bipolar disorder